For the Performer

 We will dance traditonal folk dances and be entertained by Naised Köögis and Zetod

 ESTO is going to Narva to inspire Russian-speaking people in Ida-Viru County to strive for multilingualism.
 As you know, learning and speaking Estonian is a big challenge there.
 It is also a big challenge for every Estonian family living abroad.
-The theme of the youth congress at the Narva College of the University of Tartu is “Multilingualism opens doors”.
+The theme of the Youth congress at the Narva College of the University of Tartu is ’Multilingualism opens doors’.
 We will delve into multiple identities, multilingualism and we will also talk about doors that multilingualism helps to open: not only the doors of the workplace but the invisible doors into people’s hearts and different cultures.
+All interested parties are welcome.
+Registration is required.
+See the Youth Congress programme HERE >>

 In 2025, Narva will also be the Finno-Ugric Capital of Culture.
-This will provide an opportunity to highlight not only multilingualism but also multiculturalism in the ESTO programme.
+This provides an opportunity to highlight not only multilingualism but also multiculturalism in the ESTO programme.
 In addition to our ties with Estonia, our ancestors may have roots in very different cultures, be it in the historic Ingria or Setumaa or in other countries.
 Songs, dances, folk costumes, handicrafts and food are a great way to show our culture and tell our story.

 Thus, the ESTO Song Celebration, with the ESTO united choir and the core songs that were taken with Estonians when they fled in 1944, encourages time and again the singing of these old songs, which unites the Estonians as one people.
 Some of these songs were forgotten during the Soviet occupation in Estonia because they were not allowed to be sung.
 However, they continued to be sung in exile.
 The ESTO Song Celebration will also bring to Narva the flame of the Song and Dance Celebration, which moves from one corner of Estonia to the other before reaching Tallinn.